Family Support Resource Center

 The Family Support Resource Center is a resource, referral and training center established to assist parents of children and young adults with special needs.
 The center serves as a link between family, school and community.
-The Center, in collaboration with Family Support Network offers a full range of support for families of children with special needs, from birth to 21 years.
+The Center, in collaboration with the Family Support Network, offers a full range of support for families of children with special needs, from birth to 21 years.

-The Family Support Resource Center is sponsored by Washington County Public Schools, in collaboration with Maryland State Department of Education (MSDE).
+The Family Support Resource Center is sponsored by Washington County Public Schools, in collaboration with the Maryland State Department of Education (MSDE).